Our office will be closed from 25th Dec - 1st Jan. Orders placed during that time will be processed on our return.

 Having a fully stocked first aid kit is a requirement for all work places and businesses to make them compliant with Health and Safety Standards.

-The number of items will vary depending on the size of your workforce, however each first aid kit will have the following items to help you in an emergency.
+The number of items within your first aid kit will vary depending on the size of your workforce, however each first aid kit will have the following items to help you in an emergency.

 First Aid Booklet